 See costs in your area Enter Your Zip Code

 Since both, clay and concrete tiles are expensive in comparison to most other roofing choices, you’ll need to consider whether all the added benefits that real tiles have to offer are worth the extra expense.

 Keep in mind that the total life-cycle cost of tiles is actually quite low compared to composition shingles, since clay tiles can last for as long as 100 years, while concrete tiles should protect your roof for 50 years plus.

-Verdict: if unique style and authenticity is what you are looking for, then tiles can be a sound choice for your home, provided that you are also willing to invest in the structural reinforcement of your roof truss structure.
+Verdict: if unique style and authenticity is what you are looking for, then tiles can be a sound choice for your home, provided you are also willing to invest in the structural reinforcement of your roof truss structure.

-When choosing between concrete or clay tiles, it is important to understand the properties of each material, and the major differences between the two including important cost considerations.
+When choosing between concrete or clay tiles, it is important to understand the properties of each material, and the major differences between the two including the important cost considerations.

 What is a Clay Tile?